 Panthera onca peruvianus – Peru, Ecuador

-*Note.
-The Jaguar looks a lot like a leopard but they are pretty different.
-The jaguar only lives in the Americas.
-It’s heavier and with a blockier head than the leopard, (which lives in the Old World (Africa and Asia).
-They have different spot formations too (the leopard has no dots inside her rosettes- the jaguar does).
-The rosettes are “raised” and can be felt if one were to run their hand across the fur:
+The Jaguar looks a lot like a Leopard but they are pretty different.
+The Jaguar only lives in the Americas.
+The Jaguar is heavier and has a blockier head than the leopard, (which lives in the Old World (Africa and Asia).

-The jaguar is solitary and hunts silently in the deep rainforest of S. America and likes water.
-It can also be found in open terrain.
+The Jaguar is a solitary being.
+They enjoy hunting silently, then ambushing their unsuspecting prey.
+Jaguars like water and can be found chilling near water sources.
+They live deep in the Amazon Rainforest but also thrive in open terrain.
 There is a known and possibly breeding population in Arizona, southeast of Tucson.
-The jaguar can weigh up to 250 pounds (115 kg) and lives for 12-15 years in the wild.
-Up to approx 20 years in captivity.
+The Jaguar can weigh up to 115 kg (250 lbs) and lives for 12-15 years in the wild.
+They live up to approx. 20 years in captivity.

-The jaguar is largely a solitary, opportunistic* stalk-and-ambush predator at the top of the food chain (an apex predator).
-It is a keystone species which means it “plays an important role in stabilizing ecosystems and regulating the populations of the animals it hunts.”
-The jaguar has an unusually powerful bite, the strongest of all the other cats.
+The Jaguar has an unusually powerful bite- the strongest of all the other cats.
 Its bites packs a whopping 700 PSI (pounds per square inch of pressure).
 It can bite right through the shells of armored animals as well as through actual skulls.
-It often bites directly through the skull between the ears thus piercing the brain and making death instantaneous.
+It often chomps directly through the skull between the ears thus piercing the brain and making death instantaneous.

 *Note.
-In biology, an opportunist organism is generally defined as “a species that can live and thrive in variable environmental conditions, and sustain itself from a number of different food sources, or can rapidly take advantage of favorable conditions when they arise, because the species is behaviorally sufficiently flexible.
-Such species can for example postpone reproduction, or stay dormant, until conditions make growth and reproduction possible.”
-And they ain’t picky eaters.
+In biology, an opportunist organism is generally defined as “a species that can live and thrive in variable environmental conditions, and sustain itself from a number of different food sources.
+They ain’t picky eaters.